Initiative 135, Seattle ‘social housing’ ballot measure, leads on election night

 There was no formal opposition to the ballot initiative.
 But critics question whether introducing another subsidized housing developer — on top of Seattle’s Office of Housing, three federally funded housing authorities, other public development authorities and several nonprofit developers — will create too much competition for limited dollars.

-If passed, the social housing developer would be run by a governing board made up mostly of renters.
+The social housing developer would be run by a governing board made up mostly of renters.
 In addition, every social housing building would have a governance council, similar to a homeowners association model.

+“It’s a solution that is working around the world,” said Helmi Hisserich, a social housing expert at the Global Policy Leadership Academy, which promotes housing and homelessness policy reforms.

+Hisserich, a former deputy mayor of housing in Los Angeles, has closely studied the leading example of the model in Vienna, Austria, and said that “they essentially treat housing as a public good, rather than a commodity for capital gain.”